 Federal Support

-The USDA has also announced the launch of the HPAI Dairy Herd Status Program.
+The USDA has also launched a Dairy Herd Status Program.
 The program offers dairy producers more options to monitor the health of their herds and move cows interstate while further reducing H5N1 virus spread, increasing surveillance and expanding knowledge of the disease, and supporting an overall national program to reduce the risk of H5N1 in dairy herds.

 There continues to be no concern about the safety of the commercial milk supply because products are pasteurized before entering the market.
 Pasteurization has continually proven to inactivate bacteria and viruses, like influenza, in milk.
-Pasteurization is required for any milk entering commerce for human consumption.
+Any milk entering commerce for human consumption is required to be pasteurized.

 People should not prepare or eat uncooked or undercooked food, such as unpasteurized (raw) milk or raw cheeses, from animals with suspected or confirmed H5N1 virus infection.
 Raw milk or unpasteurized dairy products may contain harmful bacteria or viruses and can cause illness.
 The MDA will not allow sales of raw milk direct to consumers from farms whose herds are confirmed infected.
 This milk would be considered adulterated under MINN.
 STAT.
 32D.19.